Emergency Dentist Near You

 • Use a cold compress to help with pain and reduce the swelling.

 There are many causes of toothache.
-While you wait for your appointment, these are things that you can do to help ease your discomfort:
+While you wait for your appointment with a dentist near you, these are things that you can do to help ease your discomfort:

 • Take an over-the-counter pain reliever.

-• Use salt water to flush out any debris that could be causing the pain.
+• Use salt water to remove any debris that could be causing the pain.
 This can also clean out infected tissue that has resulted in pain.

 Emergency dental services can be intimidating.
-Rest assured, our emergency dentist in Winnipeg is here to help you navigate this stressful time with patience and understanding.
+Rest assured, our emergency dentist near you is here to help you navigate this stressful time with patience and understanding.
 If a dental emergency arises, don’t wait to contact our clinic.
 We provide emergency dentistry near you.